1. What’s your story? Where are you from?

 3. What is your favourite medium and why?

-I enjoy mediums that allows for experimentation, rework and iteration.
-That is, I like to create multiple variations of each work and continue to iterate till I achieve the desired effect.
+I enjoy mediums that allow for experimentation, rework and iteration.
+That is, I like to create multiple variations of each work and continue to iterate until I achieve the desired effect.
 Which is why I enjoy working digitally, it allows room for making mistakes, observing and learning from them and reiterating quickly.
-I also enjoy working with Indian ink, Gouche and Acrylic markers.
+I also enjoy working with Indian ink, Gouache and Acrylic markers.

 4. What is your artistic process like?

 My artistic process always starts with an experience I have had in daily life and the inherent need to express the feeling to others.
 The subject first has to appeal to me, invoke a feeling or intrigue me.
 Sometimes this feeling is quite strong and it immediately gets me down to creating work, in other cases, I take my time, research further and see if the feeling lasts or if it was only superficial.
 I then start collecting picture references.
 This helps me look for interesting patterns, motifs and details that I would have otherwise missed.
 Using these references I create my first draft, the focus is on composition to start with.
 Once I am fairly pleased with the composition I then get to colouring.
 This is where I iterate a lot until the whole artworks begins to come alive with colour and the visual hierarchy remains intact.
 Once the colour palette is set, I use the same for the other artworks in the series.
 It is really lovely to witness the entire process unfold.

 5. Who and/or what inspires your work?

 What inspires my work are people, places, cultures, nature and our daily lives.
 But as I learn more, human psyche and the nature of our evolution seems very fascinating too.

 6. What role does art play in your life?
 How does it change the way you view the world?